dovidio/colino/website/docs/installation.md

 go build -o colino ./cmd/colino
 ```

-The resulting `./colino` binary provides both the ingestion daemon and the MCP server.
+The resulting `./colino` binary provides both the ingestion command and the MCP server.

 Optional: add it to your PATH or install to a `bin/` directory of your choice.